JohnSDevs/bi-elastic/README.md

 Open source, server-side data processing pipeline.
 We can use it to ingest data from multiple sources, transform it and send to a consumer, in this case Elastic.

 * JDBC SQL Driver
-  Used to access the SQL Db and make querys
+  Used to access the SQL Db and make query's

 * Kibana
-  Visualisation tool
+  Visualization tool

 ## Workflow: